 Why is restful learning and Scholé is important for your homeschool?
-Let’s compare a sample days in the lives of two homeschool mothers.
+Let’s compare a sample of days in the lives of two homeschool mothers.

 Life at a Frantic, Chaotic Pace